 Workouts to Help Prevent Sports Injuries

 It may not always be possible to avoid injury when playing sports, especially physical contact sports.
-Participants can help protect themselves by properly preparing before and after a game or practice session by warming up muscles and then stretching.
+Participants can help protect themselves by correctly preparing before and after a game or practice session.
+This is done by warming up muscles and then stretching.

 Whether the activity is skiing, running, or playing a group sport such as basketball or football, stretching keeps the body flexible.
 This can cut down on injuries, especially to the knee and ankle.
 Stretching again after activity should be part of an injury prevention plan, too.

 Before any kind of physical activity, including stretching, the body needs to be warmed up with some light exercise.
 Walking, running in place, or doing jumping jacks for a few minutes will warm up muscles.

 Once muscles are warm, they’re ready for these stretches:

 Forward lunge.
 Kneel on one knee.
 Place the other leg forward at a right angle (knee right over ankle).
 Lean forward to feel the stretch in the inner thigh.
 Hold for 20 to 30 seconds.
 Switch legs.

 Side lunge.
 Stand with feet far apart.
 Bend one leg and lean toward that knee.
 Hold for 20 to 30 seconds.
 Bend and lean toward the opposite leg.

 Standing quad (thigh) stretch.
 Use a wall or chair for support.
 Raise one foot behind you.
 Use the hand on the same side of the body to grasp the foot at the ankle and pull it toward the buttocks, stretching the thigh.
 Keep the knees close and hips forward.
 Hold for 20 to 30 seconds, then release.
 Switch legs.